cosmos/sdk-tutorials/README.md

     tags:
       - starport
       - stargate
+  - title: Deploy your blockchain on Digital Ocean
+    desc: Create a new blockchain with Starport.
+Deploy this blockchain on a cloud provider like Digital Ocean.
+Connect your local chain to the deployed chain.
+    url: /publish-app-do/index.html
+    tags:
+      - starport
+      - stargate
   - title: Migrate a blockchain - Proof of File Existence example
     desc: Efficiently migrate your Cosmos SDK applications or modules from v0.39 to v0.40+ using Starport.
     url: /launchpad-to-stargate/tutorial/01-introduction.html